-- \1)The majority of the Call Child Development Center needs new paint to refresh and keep it looking clean, as well as to maintain the integrity of the materials.
+The majority of the Call Child Development Center needs new paint to refresh and keep it looking clean, as well as to maintain the integrity of the materials.
 The entire building is a high traffic area with more than 150 adults and children entering and exiting the Children's Center several times a day, as well as approximately 350 adult students per day who take classes in the building.
 In addition, we receive hundreds of observers from other departments and outside of the college.

-Lack of paint maintenance is causing deeper damage to the building. - -The exterior staircase is in dire need of a paint job.
-Rust is forming and the integrity of the metal is deteriorating. - -Eleven interior metal doors and frames upstairs need paint. - -All exterior doors show signs of fading and a "sheen" due to age.
-Estimated costs: \$ 20,000 - \3) The cabinet doors and countertops in the Children's Center are showing signs of wear.
+Lack of paint maintenance is causing deeper damage to the building.
+On avrage there are 400 people in the building a day.

+The most important is the exterior staircase is in dire need of a paint job.
+Rust is forming and the integrity of the metal is deteriorating.

+Eleven interior metal doors and frames upstairs need paint.-All exterior doors show signs of fading and a "sheen" due to age.

+The Kitchen needs repair.
+Up to 200 meals a day are cooked in the Kitchen and the drawers and surfaces of the kitchen have not been updated or fixed since it was built in 1996.
+The areas that are most important are resurfacing of the counters, fix broken drawers, new butcher block, update sink and add disposal for kitchen dishwashing area.

+The cabinet doors and countertops in the Children's Center are showing signs of wear.
 Also, in order to create a more natural and home-like environment, an important component of quality early childhood practice, we request that they be replaced with natural wood looking materials.

-Estimated cost: \$30,000 (the actual cost is difficult to ascertain) - 4) Two windows in #3866, two windows in #3865, 1 window in #3867, and 3 windows in the interior stairway of the building have lost their seals.
+Two windows in #3866, two windows in #3865, 1 window in #3867, and 3 windows in the interior stairway of the building have lost their seals.
 There is moisture that collects in between the window panes.
 There is potential for the moisture to move into the structural part of the windows and the building.
-There are also two windows in the Children's Center office, (#3800), as well as the Raspberry Preschool room, (#3819) that have leaking seals.
-Estimated cost: \$10,000 - 7) All north facing corners of the roof are growing moss, up to three inches in depth.
+There are also two windows in the Children's Center office, (#3800), as well as the Preschool room, (#3819) that have leaking seals.

+All north facing corners of the roof are growing moss, up to three inches in depth.
 Remediation is necessary.
-Estimated cost: \$3,000